 It is the aim of the Board to seek to identify all those who are in need of assistance.
-This is done by letter or word of mouth, by articles or advertisements in relevant Christ's Hospital, Old Blue or BSB publications, by presentations to Old Blue clubs, societies or dining groups, by social media, and by talks to leaving pupils or other groups.
+This is done through social media, by word of mouth, by articles or advertisements in relevant Christ's Hospital, Old Blue or BSB publications, by presentations to Old Blue clubs, societies or dining groups, and by talks to pupils or other groups.